-- The buttons or call to actions on the top right corners camouflages with the bar on the top.
+The buttons or call to actions on the top right corners camouflage with the bar on the top.

 Key Performance Indicator

-The KPI used for this project is the number of new unique user acquisitions, on a month-to-month basis, as reported by Google Play.
+The key performance indicator used for this project is the number of new unique user acquisitions, on a month-to-month basis, as reported by Google Play.